callysto/hackathon/docs/turtle-ds/README.md

 1. draw a one-octave piano keyboard
 1. draw your assigned Pokémon
 1. use a [dataframe to create a turtle drawing](https://github.com/callysto/TMTeachingTurtles/blob/master/TMDataTurtles/turtles-and-data-student.ipynb)
-1. Pets Data Science challenge: basic operations
-1. Pets Data Science challenge: conditions
-1. Pets Data Science challenge: sorting
-1. Pets Data Science challenge: Bar Graph
-1. Pets Data Science challenge: Line Graph
-1. Pets Data Science challenge: Pie Chart
-1. Pets Data Science challenge: Scatter Plot
 1. create a function that accepts an integer parameter and draws a shape with that many sides
+1. pets data science challenge: basic operations
+1. pets data science challenge: conditions
+1. pets data science challenge: sorting
+1. pets data science challenge: bar graph
+1. pets data science challenge: line graph
+1. pets data science challenge: pie chart
+1. pets data science challenge: scatter plot
 1. create a 15-second promo video introducing Python turtles to people your age
 1. write a descriptive paragraph or two about your experiences today to share with your grownups or friends

 ## Submit